miikko/DatasetAPI-Back/README.md

    ##### GET

    Attaches a file with the same id as is specified in the URL parameter (:id) to the response.
 The file format will is specified in the ':format' URL parameter.
 Format options are csv, arff and json.
 Sent files are removed from the disk as soon as the response has been sent.

-## Setup

- 1. Create a MongoDB database
- 2. Clone this repository
- 3. Run `npm install` inside the project folder
- 4. Set environment variables (More on this in the Configuration section)

- To run this project in production mode, run `npm start`.
-For development, run `npm run watch`.
-And to run tests, run `npm test`.

-## Configuration (In progress)

- In order to use this server, the following environment values should be set:
- * PORT: Port in which this server runs.
-The matching frontend expects this to be set to 8000)
- * MONGODB_URI: MongoDB address)
- * SECRET: String that is used for user authentication
- * (TEST_MONGODB_URI: MongoDB address that is used in test environment)

 ## OAuth2 Authorization Flow (Resource Owner Password Credentials)